MartinMiles/awesome-sitecore/readme.md

 ## Rules

 - [Page Rules](https://github.com/marek-musielak/Marek.Musielak.PageRules) - one may create any custom Sitecore rules for every page your visitors browse.
 User hasn't read T&C page and wants to see a contest page?
 Page should be accessible only after a certain date?
 You want to use GEO IP data to change the language of your home page automatically?
 You don't have translation ready for your page?
 With Sitecore rules engine only sky is the limit!
-- [ItemNamingRules](https://github.com/seankearney/Sitecore-ItemNamingRules) - provides conditions and actions for the rules engine to automate item name conventions.
+- [ItemNamingRules](https://github.com/seankearney/Sitecore-ItemNamingRules) - provides conditions and actions for the Rules Engine to automate item name conventions.
 You can use the ItemNamingRules project to apply different item naming rules in different branches of the content tree.
 - [MenuItemRules](https://github.com/jammykam/Konabos.SharedSource.MenuItemRules) - rules-based context item menu visibility.
 - [Sitecore adaptive rules](https://github.com/boro2g/sitecore-adaptive-rules) - adds support for adaptive rules for the Sitecore Rules Engine: they are useful when properties on conditions and actions have dependencies on one another.
 - [Organize Insert Options Rules](https://github.com/coreyasmith/OrganizeInsertOptionsRules) - a pipeline processor for the uiGetMasters pipeline that allows you to organize your Insert Options Rules however you like in the content tree.